MobileFirstLLC/extension-cli/README.md

 ### xt-build

 Build command generates a dist/ directory that can be debugged in the browser.
 When called with production env flag, `-e prod`, this command will minify and compile a `release.zip` file that can be uploaded to Chrome Web Store for distribution.

 ### xt-clean

-Clean operation iterates over files and directories listed in the project .gitignore file, and removes all ignored files and directories, except node_modules, .idea/, and .vscode.
+Clean operation iterates over files and directories listed in the project `.gitignore` file, and removes all ignored files and directories, except `node_modules`, `.idea/`, and `.vscode`.
 To remove these directories, you must explicitly pass a flag to delete each one of them.

 ### xt-create